 Step I: Complete the Reservation/Re-enrollment Form shared via email

 In order to reserve a space for the upcoming school year, the parent/guardian shall pay the Reservation Fee of Php 40,000.
+A re-enrollment link will be sent to parents.
 Any updates in your mailing, billing, e-mail addresses and/or telephone numbers should be communicated if this has not already been done.